EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 For example, here is a command block that is asking you to customize two environment variables (`SOME_VARIABLE` and `SOME_OTHER_VARIABLE`).
-You should copy and paste this into your shell, and edit the values in the command (`foo` and `bar`) to something else, then Press Enter.
+You should copy and paste this into your shell, and edit the values on the command line (`foo` and `bar`; change them to something else), then press Enter.

 ```env
 SOME_VARIABLE=foo